whrc/Circumpolar_TEM_aux_scripts/README.md

 ### Post-analysis (Hélène)
 - [ ] A list of the steps (functional types, benchmarking, etc.)
+- [ ] Development of the global merge script

 ### To update dvm-dos-tem version
 ```bash